 If you feel your baby has suffered from a lack of oxygen to the brain during delivery, or now has Cerebral Palsy, and you feel it happened due to medical negligence during labor, delivery or birth, you may want to contact a law firm that is highly experienced and specializes in birth injuries with a proven record of success.
 Here at the nationally known Beasley Law Firm, our medical professionals have actually worked in neonatal intensive care units and labor and delivery units and we have had billions awarded on behalf of our injured clients.

 If you feel your baby was harmed or suffered a brain injury during birth, we are here to help you.
 Our experienced medical and legal teams know how to read “baby talk”.
 We know how to read the fetal monitor strips when your baby was talking to the doctors, midwives and nurses.
 We know how to spot fetal or baby distress.
-Please feel free to contact one of our experienced legal doctors or nurses for a no risk and confidential consultation.
+Please feel free to contact one of our experienced birth injury lawyers for a no risk and confidential consultation.
 The telephone call is free.
 We are here to really help you.
 You have been through enough already.

 The information on this website is for general information purposes only.
 Nothing on this site should be taken as legal advice for any individual case or situation.
 This information is not intended to create, and receipt or viewing does not constitute, an attorney-client relationship.